Invariant Policy Learning: A Causal Perspective: Introduction

-In the supervised learning context, the environmental shift problem has been studied under different terms, such as domain generalization, distributional robustness or out-of-distribution generalization \citep{muandet2013domain, NEURIPS2018_1d94108e, arjovsky2019invariant, christiansen2020causal}.
+In the supervised learning context, the environmental shift problem has been studied under different names, such as domain generalization, covariate shift adaptation, distributional robustness or out-of-distribution generalization \citep{sugiyama2012machine, muandet2013domain, NEURIPS2018_1d94108e, arjovsky2019invariant, christiansen2020causal}.
 In domain generalization, the goal is to develop learning algorithms that are robust to changes in the test distribution.
-Thus a fundamental problem is how to characterize such changes.
-A promising direction relies on a causal framework to describe the changes through the concept of interventions \citep{Schoelkopf2012icml, Rojas2016, arjovsky2019invariant, christiansen2020causal, Magliacane2018}.
-A key insight is that while purely predictive methods perform best if test and training distributions coincide, causal models generalize to arbitrarily strong interventions on the covariates.
+Thus, a fundamental problem is how to characterize such changes.
+A promising direction relies on a causal framework to describe the changes through the concept of interventions \citep{Schoelkopf2012icml, Rojas2016, Magliacane2018, arjovsky2019invariant, christiansen2020causal}.
+A key insight is that while purely predictive methods perform best if test and training distributions coincide, causal models generalize to arbitrarily strong interventions on the covariates because of the modularity property of structural causal models (see e.g., \cite{pearl2009causality}).

-In real world applications, however, causal knowledge may not be available.
-In recent years, invariance-based methods have been exploited to learn causal structure from data \citep{PBM16, Pfister2018jasa, HeinzeDeml2017}.
-In invariant causal prediction \citep{PBM16}, for example, one assumes that the data are collected from different environments, each of which describes different underlying mechanisms under which the data were generated and uses this heterogeneity to learn the causal parents of an outcome variable $Y$.
-The underpinning assumption is the invariance assumption, which posits the existence of a set of predictors X in which the mechanism between X and Y remains constant.
-A model based on such invariant predictors is guaranteed to generalize to all unseen environments.
-Although some recent studies have explored the use of causality and invariance for tackling the environmental shifts problem in contextual bandit and, more generally, reinforcement learning problems \citep{zhang2020invariant, sonar2020invariant}, the actual roles and benefits of causality and invariance remain unclear and under-explored.
+In real-world applications knowledge of the underlying causal graph and structural discrepancies between environments may not be available.
+In recent years, invariance-based methods have been exploited to learn the causal structure from data \citep{PBM16, Pfister2018jasa, HeinzeDeml2017}.
+In invariant causal prediction \citep{PBM16}, for example, one assumes that the data are collected from different environments, each of which describes different underlying data-generating mechanisms, and uses this heterogeneity to learn the causal parents of an outcome variable $Y$.
+The underpinning assumption is the invariance assumption, which posits the existence of a set of covariates $X$ in which the mechanism between $X$ and $Y$ remains constant.
+A model based on such invariant covariates is guaranteed to generalize to all unseen environments.